Affordable Housing Development

-There are currently 13 Registered Providers with stock across the district.
-There are also a number of private landlords and developers who own and manage affordable homes.
+There are a number of Registered Providers with stock across the district.
 The Council prefers affordable homes to be delivered through Registered Providers and early dialogue should be explored with them when plans are being developed.
 Registered Providers who may be interested in purchasing affordable homes from local developers include:

 Tel: 0800 111 4013

 Lincolnshire Rural Housing Association